rsmacapinlac/stein/README.md

 doing.
 'Stein, get it?
 Like Franken-stein?
 Hah, ok nvm.
 You write 'robots' and execute them within the Stein framework.

+The goal is to create robots with a readable set of instructions / code.

 At the moment, I'm automating my tasks with following platforms:

 * ClientExec